AndrewWalker/cymbal/README.rst

 -----

-Import libclang as normal, optionally configuring the path to the libclang shared-library, then import cymbal, which adds the appropriate monkey patches.
+Import libclang as normal, optionally configuring the path to the libclang shared-library, then import cymbal and apply the monkey patches.

 .. code:: python